nikitavoloboev/data/docs/focusing/habits.md

 # Habits

-I use [Streaks](https://streaksapp.com) iOS app to ensure I complete my 6 daily habits I try to follow to live a [happy life](../life/happiness.md).
-The habits are chosen with great care and are a subset of my life [rules](rules.md).
+I try to cover essential [processes](processes.md#mroning)/[processes](processes.md#day)/[processes](processes.md#evening) habits I have.
+Every day, without exceptions.

+I am currently building my own app to make sure I keep track of the habits I have.

+Habits in general help guide myself towards living more [happy](../life/happiness.md).
+Habits are chosen with care and adapted with experience.
+They should be quite lightweight in that I can follow the habits no matter where I am in the world, even if away from home.

+In the past I used used [Streaks](https://streaksapp.com) app.
+With wcich I made sure to complete my 6 daily habits.

 ![](https://i.imgur.com/yEVoYit.png)

-I get a notification every day at 19:00 on my phone to complete the habits.
-I do plan to build an app of my own to replace Streaks as I want the evening habit check to include a [look back](../looking-back/looking-back.md) on the day too.
-And be more customizable and faster to use.
+I got a notification every day at 19:00 on my phone to complete the habits.

-I go through morning and evening routines I do in [processes](processes.md).

 ## Habits described